Earn your MS degree in as little as 9 months or at your own pace!

-Tufts undergraduate students with a cumulative GPA (through the fall semester of the junior year) of 3.50 for the B.S.-M.S. program are strongly encouraged to apply.
-Please note, applicants not meeting the GPA requirement will still be considered and reviewed by the department.
+Tufts undergraduate students with a cumulative GPA of 3.20 for the BS/MS program are strongly encouraged to apply.
+Please note that applicants not meeting the GPA requirement will still be considered and reviewed by the department.

-Juniors and seniors seeking admission to the program must submit an application by March 1 through the Office of Graduate Admissions.
+Tufts undergraduate students must submit an application through the Office of Graduate Admissions.

 - In the section titled "Application Information", choose your program of study, which will be listed alphabetically by department.